Last Updated: 2015-01-28

 The term "renal tubular acidosis" (RTA) describes any one of a number of disorders in which the excretion of fixed acid (distal RTA) or the reabsorption of filtered bicarbonate (proximal RTA) is impaired to a degree disproportionate to any existing impairment of the glomerular filtration rate.
 The acid retention or bicarbonate loss results in the development of hyperchloremic metabolic acidosis marked by low serum bicarbonate and arterial blood pH.
 In the absence of other acid-base disorders the serum anion gap (SAG; calculated by subtracting the sum of major measured anions, chloride, and bicarbonate, from the major measured cation, sodium) is normal.
 Proximal and classic distal RTA are characterized by hypokalemia.
 Hyperkalemia in distal RTA indicates that aldosterone deficiency or resistance is the cause of the problem.
 There is minimal or absent urine ammonium in hyperkalemic distal RTA.
 Serum sodium is usually normal.
 RTA is rarely symptomatic.
 Patients with severe acidemia can show hyperventilation or Kussmaul breathing due to respiratory compensation.
 The urine pH exceeds 5.5 in classic distal RTA, but is lower than 5.0 in patients with untreated proximal RTA.

 In primary aldosteronism (PA), aldosterone production exceeds the body's requirements and is relatively autonomous with regard to its normal chronic regulator, the renin-angiotensin II (AII) system.
 This results in excessive sodium reabsorption via amiloride-sensitive epithelial sodium channels within the distal nephron, leading to hypertension and suppression of renin-AII.
 Urinary loss of potassium and hydrogen ions, exchanged for sodium at the distal nephron, may result in hypokalemia and metabolic alkalosis if severe and prolonged.
-This is the most common specifically treatable and potentially curable form of hypertension, accounting for at least 5% of hypertensive patients, with most patients normokalemic.
+This is the most common specifically treatable and potentially curable form of hypertension, accounting for at least 5% of hypertensive patients.
+Most of these patients are normokalemic.

 Primary adrenal insufficiency, or Addison disease, is a disorder that affects the adrenal glands, causing decreased production of adrenocortical hormones (cortisol, aldosterone, and dehydroepiandrosterone).
 This may be caused by a destructive process directly affecting the adrenal glands or a condition that interferes with hormone synthesis.
 Approximately 90% of the adrenal cortex needs to be destroyed to produce adrenal insufficiency.
 Addison disease may be either acute (adrenal crisis) or insidious.
 The finding of low sodium and high potassium serum levels is typical.
 If untreated, it is a potentially life-threatening condition.